 Starting a Business

-Before starting a business, it is crucial that one decides whether to start from scratch, buy an existing business, merge or do a franchise.
+Before starting a business, it is crucial that one decides whether to start from scratch.
+The alternative options are to buy an existing business, merge or do a franchise.
 To avoid possible future disputes, ensure that the partnership duties, rights, shareholder agreement among other legal contract matters are set out clearly before embarking on the business.